 - Students may collaborate with faculty in the college of Computer Science and Engineering to earn this lucrative M.S. without significantly extending required coursework.

 All students admitted to BMBB begin their first year in the Molecular, Cellular and Structural Biology (MCSB) program.
 This joint program between BMBB and Molecular, Cellular, Developmental Biology and Genetics (MCDB&G) enables each incoming graduate student to explore both programs simultaneously, decipher individual strengths and interests, and select the program that best suits his or her career goals by the end of the year.

 During this first year, faculty from both programs offer advanced coursework in genetics, biochemistry, and molecular, cell, and developmental biology.
 Students concurrently rotate through seven faculty labs and acquaint themselves with the phenomenal facilities, technologies, and intellects on campus.
 This is how they begin the creative work of kindling ideas for their own novel research.

 BMBB continually advances not only research know-how, but also the skill sets essential to scientific discourse.
-To begin with, all students complete a unique Grant Writing course at the end of year one.
+To begin with, by the end of their second year all students complete Written and Oral Preliminary Examinations in the style of an original fellowship proposal with feedback from their Graduate Committee.
 That means writing and re-writing proposals until they stand out—an absolutely critical competency.
-Students often use the products of this course to apply for fellowships and other funding opportunities.
+Students often use the products of this process to apply for fellowships and other funding opportunities.

 By the end of year two, students finish their coursework and dive into research—but that doesn’t mean they are consigned to life only in lab.
 Students are also required to attend and lead seminars and journal groups, teach classes, and present their ideas to the community.
 By continually engaging with peers and Principal Investigators at the forefront of emerging fields, BMBB graduates hit the job market fully equipped to pursue their passions and succeed.